npisenti/WebPyBlog/README.markdown

 ## WebPyBlog

 This was just a fun project to try out the web.py platform.
 I wanted to write a lightweight blog implementation, which could be deployed with very little setup.
 Any comments/suggestions on the code are welcome!
-Feel free to fork or check out the code on github: [https://github.com/npisenti/WebPyBlog](https://github.com/npisenti/WebPyBlog).
 I'm just a hobbyist programmer and this is my first web.py project, so hopefully there are no glaring security holes...

 ### How to manage content on WebPyBlog